lizardwine/MSD-Z-Ultimate/README.md

 ---

-MSD is a script made in python/bash to download, install, run and close minecraft servers Specially designed to be run on **linux server**
+MSD is a script made in python/bash/powershell to download, install, run and close minecraft servers Specially designed to be run on **linux server/Windows Server**

 ## 🌿 Jar's Versions

 * Purpur
 * Paper
 * Spigot
+* Waterfall
+* Velocity

 ## ⭐ New Features!
 * Connect API